A Lamperti-type representation of continuous-state branching processes with immigration: The generalized Lamperti transformation as an initial value problem

-When $g$ is identically equal to zero, a solution is found by the method of time-changes: let $\tau$ be the first hitting time of zero by $f$, let\begin{esn} i_t=\int_0^t \frac{1}{\imf{f}{s\wedge \tau}}\, ds \end{esn}and consider its right-continuous inverse $c$ so that\begin{esn} h=f\circ c \end{esn}satisfies \eqref{genLampTrans} with $g=0$ and it is the only solution for which zero is absorbing.
-A generalization of this argument is found in \cite[Chapter 6\S 1]{MR838085}.
-In this case the transformation which takes $f$ to $h$ is called the Lamperti transformation, introduced by \cite{1967LampertiCSBP}.
+satisfies (\ref{genLampTrans}) with $g=0$, and it is the only solution for which zero is absorbing.
+A generalization of this argument is found in \citet{MR838085}, Chapter 6, Section 1.
+In this case the transformation which takes $f$ to $h$ is called the Lamperti transformation, introduced by \citet{1967LampertiCSBP}.
 There is a slight catch: if $f$ is never zero and goes to infinity, then $h$ exists up to a given time (which might be infinite) when it also goes to infinity.
 After this time, which we call the explosion time, we set $h=\infty$.
 With this definition, note that $c$ and $h$ become infinite at the same time.